Genevieve (film): Cars

 The script for Genevieve originally called for the rivals to be driving British cars, Alan McKim a Wolseley or Humber, and Ambrose Claverhouse a Lanchester.
 No owners of such cars were willing to lend them for filming, and eventually Norman Reeves loaned his Darracq and Frank Reese his Spyker.
 The Darracq was originally named Annie, but was permanently renamed Genevieve after the film's success.
 Genevieve returned from a 34-year visit to Australia in 1992, and takes part in the London-Brighton Run every year.
 In July 2002, Genevieve and another Spyker participated in a 50th anniversary rally, touring the filming locations.
 Both Genevieve and Ambrose Claverhouse's Spyker were, as of 2012, on display at the Louwman Museum in The Hague.

 Reception

 Critical

+The Daily Telegraph complained that "William Rose's script has no verbal wit and the characterisation is implausible... but the situations are farcical in a fresh and pleasant way."
+The Observer called it "a modest but amusing trifle."